Hexagram 38 · ䷥

 The companion biting through brings celebration.

-Isolated through opposition, one sees one's companion as a pig covered with dirt, as a wagon carrying devils.
-First one draws a bow against him, then one lays the bow aside.
+Isolated through opposition, One sees one’s companion as a pig covered with dirt, As a wagon full of devils.
+First one draws a bow against him, Then one lays the bow aside.
 He is not a robber; he will woo at the right time.
 As one goes, rain falls; then good fortune comes.

 Small Image